MicrosoftDocs/fabric-docs/docs/data-engineering/run-series-analyisis-overview.md

 ### Examples of a run series analysis

-Here is an example of run series analysis from a notebook run instances.
+Here's an example of run series analysis from a notebook run instance.
 You can view the duration trend for this run series.
 Each vertical bar represents an instance of the notebook activity run, with the height indicating the run duration.
 Red bars indicate anomalies detected for that run instance.
 You can select each run instance to view more detailed information and zoom in or out for a specific time window.

 :::image type="content" source="media\run-series-analyisis-overview\examples-of-a-run-series-analysis.png" alt-text="Screenshot showing examples of a run series analysis." lightbox="media\run-series-analyisis-overview\examples-of-a-run-series-analysis.png":::